turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 much lower.
 This takes an especially high toll on our test suite, which we want to run quickly and repeatably.

-The best solution to this problem is usually to Mock the API, so that we regain some more control over our test environment.
+The best solution to this problem is usually to "Mock" the API, or replace it with a stripped-down implementation which runs only on our machine.
+This let's us regain better control over our test environment, and more easily control the responses we see from the API.

 In this lesson, we'll look at a few approaches to Mocking external APIs and cover the pros and cons of each.

 ### Mocking APIs: Desirable Factors: